top of page

 The same shall drink of the wine of the wrath of God, which is poured out without mixture into the cup of his indignation; and he shall be tormented with fire and brimstone in the presence of the holy angels, and in the presence of the Lamb: And the smoke of their torment ascendeth up for ever and ever (AION): and they have no rest day nor night, who worship the beast and his image, and whosoever receiveth the mark of his name (Rev 14:10-11).

 According to the preceding verses, those who worship the beast and his image will be tormented in the presence of the Lamb, Jesus Christ.
 If nothing else, this should be an obvious indication that the penalty described here is not eternal torment.
-Would Jesus choose to spend all of eternity in the presence of tormented souls?
+Would Jesus choose to spend all of eternity in the proximity of tormented souls?
 How does this reflect on the nature of God?
 Does this sound like the same loving and compassionate God described in the Bible?
 If not, then perhaps we should reconsider our view of hell.

 But the final “nail in the coffin” of eternal torment is the corresponding language between Revelation 14:10-11 and Isaiah 34:10.
 It is amazing how closely the two match!
 Notice: